textpattern/textpattern.github.io/faqs/ive-installed-textpattern-now-what.md

 Page templates determine the HTML code used to display *list* and *individual article* pages.
 Each *section* has an associated page template that's used when displaying lists or articles in that section.
 You can share the same page template between multiple sections, or create a unique one for each section if you wish.

-Page templates contain *textpattern tags*, which are used to insert dynamic content into the page.
+Page templates contain Textpattern Tags, which are used to insert dynamic content into the page.
 For example, the @<txp:article />@ tag will display the article(s) associated with the current URL.

 Page templates are managed in the *presentation > pages* tab of the administration interface.
 To assign a template to a particular section, go to *presentation > sections*.